-Additional amounts for severe disability and as a carer can continue to be paid if you still satisfy the conditions for them (see sections 4.2-4.3).
-However, if payment of AA, ADP, DLA or PIP stops because you are in a care home, the rules are the same as for a permanent care home resident and you lose any additional amount for severe disability.
+Additional amounts for severe disability and a carer can continue if you still satisfy the conditions for them (see section 4.1 - 4.2).
+However, if payment of AA, PADP, PIP or ADP stops because you are in a care home, you lose any additional amount for severe disability.

 If you are in a couple, you continue to be treated as a couple if you are unlikely to be apart for more than 52 weeks.
-See factsheet 58, Paying for short-term and temporary care in a care home for more information.
+See factsheet 58, Paying for short-term and temporary care in a care home.
+In Wales, see Age Cymru factsheet 58w, Paying for temporary care in a care home in Wales.

 For more information, see factsheet 34, Attendance Allowance, or factsheet 87, Personal Independence Payment and Disability Living Allowance.
-In Scotland, see Adult Disability Payment guide.
+In Scotland, see Attendance Allowance and Pension Age Disability Payment, or Adult Disability Payment.